mathvault/mathvault.github.io/_pages/resources.md

     - label: "Learn More"
       url: "https://mathvault.ca/"
   caption: "Brought to you by **Math Vault**"
-excerpt: "Discover what it takes to become a lifelong learner of mathematics."
+excerpt: "Discover what it takes to become a lifelong learner of mathematics — all of the while having fun doing so."
 ---

 A neat tool for creating landing page.
 Just want to know how it looks like...